cotes2020/jekyll-theme-chirpy/README.md

 ### Setting up the local envrionment

-If you would like to run or build the project on your local machine, please follow the [Jekyll Docs](https://jekyllrb.com/docs/installation/) to complete the installation of `Ruby`, `RubyGems` and `Bundler`.
+If you would like to run or build the project on your local machine, please follow the [Jekyll Docs](https://jekyllrb.com/docs/installation/) to complete the installation of `Ruby`, `RubyGems`, `Jekyll` and `Bundler`.

 Before running or building for the first time, please complete the installation of the Jekyll plugins.
 Go to the root directory of project and run: